dadamachines/arduino-board-index/README.md

 4. Select the **dadamachines** product / board (**Tools->Board(s)->dadamachines - M0 or M4 Boards->dadamachines "product name"**)

 5. Find the official software and examples for the **dadamachines** product / board (**File->Examples->Examples for dadamachines "product name"**)

+## Contribute
+To report a bug, contribute, discuss usage, or simply request support, please [create an issue here](https://github.com/dadamachines/arduino-board-index/issues/new).